 - Where a complaint is made by a member of senior management team or a Board member, they will automatically be recused from any of the proceedings/ or investigation.

 - An investigator will be appointed by the Senior Management Team to investigate the matter.
 This person may be someone within organisation who does not have prior knowledge of the complaint or where necessary, an independent third party.
 For the avoidance of any doubt the person investigating will not adjudicate on the matter.
 Their role is to investigate and present findings to the Senior Management team.

 - The Member concerned will be contacted and advised that a has been made and that if substantiated it amounts to a breach of the code of conduct

 - A copy of the complaint will be put to the member within 14 working days of the member being notified of the complaint

 - The Member will be given adequate opportunity to respond and a written response should be submitted within 14 working days of receipt of complaint

-- will be given to the details of the complaint and the response given by the Member.
+- Due consideration will be given to the details of the complaint and the response given by the Member.

 - A decision will be taken by in relation to withdrawal of some or all member services such as but not limited to processing of Garda vetting, access to the Early Years Employer Service (EYES), advertising on our Jobs board, certain Member Discount Deals including those in the ECI Online Shop, online access to membership only free resources such as policies and procedures, attendance at our National Annual conference or other member events and participation in the policy and implementation panel, and other member-involving policy working groups;

-- by letter within 14 working days of the decision being reached
+- Details of the decision will be communicated to the Member by letter within 14 working days of the decision being reached

 - The Member will have the opportunity to Appeal the decision in writing to the CEO within 14 working days of receipt of the written decision